ERP Software Demo Guide: Complete Steps and Examples

 2. Feature Assessment

-Understanding the system’s capabilities allows decision-makers to better decide if the ERP is aligned with their business plans and operational goals.
+It gives the decision-makers the insight to figure out if the ERP suits their business plans and operational needs or not.

 3. Risk Mitigation